An MEK oath ceremony at Camp Ashraf in Iraq, taken around 2002 by a member who has since left and does not wish to be named.

 So radical ideas alone aren't enough to go off and fight for, say, the Islamic State?

 If you're a young Muslim and you feel like a nobody, it's appealing to hear that we can return to the time of Prophet Mohammed—[that] we will be powerful again and feel proud of ourselves.
 This can make you radical—even prepared to be violent—but you will not stay a fighter or become a martyr without being entirely cut off from family and the values of the society you were brought up in.
 That requires the mind manipulation that goes on in a destructive cult.

 Islamic State fighters in Syria

 Where does the Islamic State fit in?
-Do you consider it a cult as well as a terrorist organisation?
+Do you consider it a cult as well as a terrorist organization?

 What would you say to British parents who have children fighting in Syria or Iraq?

 It’s very difficult, very delicate.
-If a parent says anything critical against a radical preacher, or about an organisation like Islamic State, that’s when a person’s mind becomes defensive.
+If a parent says anything critical against a radical preacher, or about an organization like Islamic State, that’s when a person’s mind becomes defensive.
 It is difficult to argue rationally.
-So if a parent has contact, they should not try to talk about politics or religion.
+So if a parent has contact [with his or her child], they should not try to talk about politics or religion.
 They should show only kindness and love.
 This is the member’s weakness.
 Feelings do not die away, even if personality has changed.
 So the parent has to let them know they will be there, waiting.
 There has to be a pathway back to a life where family love is there, something that has nothing do with ideological thinking.
 Unconditional love unlocks the mind manipulation that has taken place.